Roasted Asparagus with Grated Egg, Meyer Lemon and Capers

 If you like Roasted Asparagus with Shaved Egg, you might like:

 Roasted Asparagus with Grated Egg, Lemon, and Crispy Capers

 - Zest and juice of 1 small Meyer lemon (or conventional lemon)

 - Fleur de sel (optional)

 Roast the asparagus for 5 minutes.
 Scatter the capers over the asparagus and continue to roast until the asparagus is just tender with a little firmness to the bite (another 3 to 5 minutes).
 The time will vary depending on the thickness of the spears.
 Cutting a small piece off the bottom of a stalk is one sure way to test for doneness, keeping in mind it will continue to cook a little after it's out of the oven.

-Lay the asparagus on a serving plate.
-Finish with a small pinch of fleur-de-sel or other salt to taste.
+Transfer the asparagus and capers to a serving plate.
+Finish with pinch of fleur-de-sel or other salt to taste.
 Peel the egg and use the large holes of a box grater to grate it over the center of the center of the spears.
 Serve warm.